 There are lots of agencies in Kathmandu and Pokhara who are always keen to broker the services of a guide and/or porter.
 During the main seasons the agencies run regular group treks, both teahouse and camping styles, and it generally possible to join a group doing a trekking of your choice.
 Independent trekking is quite easy with straight forward preparations.

-‘EVEREST BASE CAMP TREKKING COST, an adventure in the heart of world’s highest Mt.
-Everest.
+‘EVEREST BASE CAMP TREKKING COST with itinerary, an adventure trek in the heart of world’s.

-AROUND MANASLU TREKKING ‘an adventure around Nepal North Mid West Himalaya and traverse over high.
+AROUND MANASLU TREKKING‘an adventure around Nepal North Mid West Himalaya and traverse over high Larki-la.

 ANNAPURNA BASE CAMP TREKKING ‘a short, moderate & adventurous walks into beautiful Annapurna sanctuary’ Trekking.

 Everest short trekking – THYANGBOCHE MONASTERY & EVEREST PANORAMA Trekking Highlights: Sweeping scenic flight to.

 NEPAL EVEREST BASE CAMP TREKKING ‘walking in the shade of world’s highest peaks around high.